UC-CAMEO/UC-CAMEO.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to the website for **UC Collaborative for AI-enabled Materials Exploration and Optimization**.
+Welcome to the website for **UC Collaborative for AI-enabled Materials Exploration and Optimization** (UC-CAMEO).

 ### News
 - News 1